 If the court has interviewed you as a witness during the trial you have the right to receive reimbursement of the expenses (1) you have made to attend the court hearing.

 In order to receive reimbursement you need to submit a special reimbursement form, which is available at the Danish courts’ website (in Danish).
 In the form, you need to indicate your bank account.
 Advance payments are also possible but you need to contact the court for that.

 What are my rights as a witness?

-If the court calls you for an interview as a witness during the trial, you have to appear before the judge and respond to his/her questions.
-Usually you will be interviewed immediately after the defendant.
+If you are called for an interview as a witness you have to appear before the court and give testimony.
+You may refuse to give testimony only if you are a close relative to the defendant.